scozv/blog/_posts/2016-05-05-a-low-coupling-architecture-of-the-web-solution-with-continuous-integration.md

 ---
 layout: post
-title: "A Low Coupling Architecture of the Web Solution with Continuous Integration"
+title: "A Loose Coupling Architecture of the Web Solution with Continuous Integration"
 description: ""
 category: "pattern"
 tags: ["CI", "project"]